A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Notation, Background and Definitions

 Example 1 shows that from a regular design, we can obtain a series of nonregular designs via linear permutations and the Williams transformation.
 This series of designs can provide better designs than the original regular design and linearly permuted designs.
-Generally, a regular $q^{n-m}$ design has $n-m$ independent columns, denoted as $x_{1},\ldots,x_{n-m}$, which form a full factorial design (that is, all possible combinations of levels occur once across these columns), and $m$ dependent columns, denoted as $x_{n-m+1},\ldots,x_{n}$, which can be specified by $m$ linear generators: